stvnprkns/Kunai-handbook/Employment Policies/Travel.md

 # Travel
 Trip Approval

-Always obtain manager approval for a trip, on email or slack, by sending them business purpose and estimated cost of trip, broken down into car/train/air/hotel/meals/other categories
+Always obtain manager approval for a trip, on email or slack, by sending them business purpose and estimated cost of trip, broken down into car/train/air/hotel/meals/other categories.

 Expenses